 For the diamond’s in today’s times, bigger isn’t always better.
 The diamond’s value is assessed with the 4Cs - the diamond size (carat weight), colour, clarity and cut.
 The larger the diamond, the higher the colour, the cleaner the diamond, the

 better the cut.
 The price is high when the diamond is rare in nature and not easily available.
-Yadav Diamonds will always give you an honest and fair price.
+Yadav Jewelry will always give you an honest and fair price.